 Certainly, we can't plead ignorance.
 A brilliant Eunice Newton Foote born in 1819 had in 1856 published her paper 'Circumstances Affecting the Heat of the Sun's Rays', which predicted changing carbon dioxide & water vapor in air, could alter climate.
 In 1860s, John Tyndall added infrared radiation, methane.
-Arrhenius explained over a century ago the mechanisms of global cooling or heating via a carbon lever, predicted a massive 4 degrees C heating comes with each doubling of CO_2 - pretty much spot on with estimates today (and note we've gone from 315 ppm to >420 ppm in this author's lifetime).
+Arrhenius explained over a century ago the mechanisms of global cooling or heating via a carbon lever, predicted a massive 4 degrees C heating comes with each doubling of $CO_2$ - pretty much spot on with estimates today (and note we've gone from 315 ppm to >420 ppm in this author's lifetime).
 Add in the whole suite of GHGs like methane, and it's like we've climbed over 500 ppm.
 Roger Revelle had alerted governments further to this in 1950s & 1960s (and he'd had great impact on this author at Scripps in 1980s!).
 Or, we could continue as is - let vagaries of oil & gas throw energy markets and so us all for loops over & over.
-Take our time, plead ignorance, making any eventual turn to clean - tougher than was needed.
+Take our time, delay on ignorance, make any eventual turn towards clean - tougher than was needed.
 Look at wicked oil dynamics just in say, 2020 to 2021.

-Why a Major Oil Crash Happened in 2020 - followed by Oil Spike Up 2021
+Why a Major Oil Crash Happened in 2020 - followed by Oil Spike Up After

-Intriguingly, 2020 saw a remarkable, huge world oil crash.
-While some call that crash illogical, it arguably unfolded with rather explainable oil logic of its own.
-It started when Oil Demand collapsed with an onslaught of Covid-19.
+In early 2024, the US was producing more oil - 13.3 million barrels/day, than any country in history!
+Oil was fetching a high-ish, 'healthy' price.
+But it wasn't always thus.
+Let's look back, intriguingly, to 2020, to a remarkable world oil crash.
+Some called that crash illogical, yet it arguably unfolded with an explainable logic of its own.
+4 years prior, it started as oil Demand collapsed with onslaught of Covid-19.
 Businesses froze globally.
-Very quickly, surplus oil began backing up worldwide, just as we'd forecasted in a Q1 2020 Index Report.
-That Demand Destruction swiftly grew so large, as anticipated, where to store 'excess' oil soon was a real question (especially because, oil prices, as then expected went briefly negative).
+Very quickly, surplus oil began backing up worldwide, just as we'd forecasted here in a Q1 2020 Index Report.
+That Demand Destruction swiftly grew so large, that where to store all the 'excess' oil was a real question - especially when oil 'prices' in artificial sense & bit unsurprisingly, went briefly negative.

-Start of 2020 the world was producing 100 million barrels/day, well-matched to needs.
-Demand & production were then expected to (only) grow.
-Indeed, in only just 2 of a prior 35 years, had the demand for oil dipped - then only a brief bit.
-Yet suddenly in March 2020, a monster demand collapse from Covid had loomed large; perhaps down some -25% or more.

-Normally on slightly slackening demand for whatever reason supply can be slightly curtailed.
-Excess is stored, soon mopped up.
-But instead Saudi Arabia & Russia had ramped production up wrestling for market control.
-On an important day, March 9th, crude prices plummeted by -30%: a greatest one-day 'fall off the cliff' in oil of roughly past 30 years.
-In March, US benchmark West Texas Intermediate (WTI) crude had fallen -60%, for an historic drop, from \$60 down to \$20.
-One big factor was Saudi/Russia ramp; also the Demand was dropping tremendously by -25% or more as world economies gummed up.
-A fear by the Ides of March 2020, was America's crude might yet drop well under \$20/barrel absent intervention.
+At start of 2020 the world had been producing 100 million barrels/day, well-matching needs.
+Demand & production were expected to (only) grow.
+Indeed, in only just 2 of a prior 35 years, had demand for oil to then, dipped - then only a brief bit.
+Yet suddenly in March 2020, a monster demand collapse from Covid loomed large; perhaps down some -25% or more.
+Normally on slightly slackening demand for whatever reason, supply can be slightly curtailed.
+Excess stored, soon mopped up.
+But instead Saudi Arabia & Russia had ramped production up in wrestling for market control.
+An important day March 9th, crude prices plummeted by -30%: greatest one-day 'fall off the cliff' in oil of roughly past 30 years.
+In that March, US benchmark West Texas Intermediate (WTI) crude had fallen -60%, for an historic drop, from \$60 down to \$20.
+One big factor was Saudi/Russia ramp; also Demand was dropping tremendously by -25% or more as world economies gummed up.
+A fear then by the Ides of March 2020, was that America's crude price might yet drop well under \$20/barrel absent intervention.
 There might then be 1.8 billion surplus barrels of crude, yet 'only' 1.6 billion of storage capacity.